studiomado/query-bundle/README.md

 # Queries

-## Or Conditions
+## OR Conditions

-If you want to create an or condition with this library you can create it from the client for example with a simple GET request like this:
+If you want to create an OR condition with this library you can create it from the client for example with a simple GET request like this:

 ```
 /api/foo?filtering_or[name|eq]=bar&filtering_or[surname|eq]=bar